-How to travel more #03: Make small sacrifices every day
+How to Travel More This 2019 #03: Make small sacrifices every day

 Do you really need to drink six beers every time you go out with your friends?
 Is eating out a necessity?
 How about taking public transportation and selling your car?
 Small or big, we all have to make sacrifices in order to fulfill our travel goals.

 When I was studying in France with the help of a scholarship, I chose the small town of Clermont-Ferrand instead of the cosmopolitan capital of Paris because I had the goal of saving money in order to travel all around Europe.